 Let the dogs meet at least once or twice before the breeding, in order for them to recognise and get acquainted with each other.
 This is also the perfect time to observe the temperament and behaviour of each dog to decide on the most suitable location for the breeding to take place.
 Boxers are known to trust their family members; however, they may be wary of people they do not know.

-This is where the waiting game starts, wait for the female (bitch) boxer to come into season or heat, this usually takes once in six months.
+This is where the waiting game starts: wait for the female (bitch) boxer to come into season or heat.
+This usually takes once in six months.
 Look out for the very first day you will see a bloody discharge.
-The bitch will stop menstruating around the seventh day, but, she will be most likely ready to mate on the twelfth or thirteenth day.
+The bitch will stop menstruating around the seventh day, but she will be most likely ready to mate on the twelfth or thirteenth day.
 Watch out for signs of swelling in the female’s genitals.
-Often times, she will move her tail to one sign which is called flagging and is a sign that she is ready to mate.
+Usually, a female dog in heat will move her tail to one side, which is called flagging, and it is a sign that she is ready to mate.
 Make sure to keep this bitch away from other studs except for the one you have chosen to mate it with.